philip-hughes/fourth-milestone-project/README.md

 I will also be adding a product management, and order management app (to be used in a store) to the project at a later date.

+NOTE also that there is an issue with the signup form whereby address and password fields are prepopulated in the chrome browser.
+It should be possible to disable this with the attribute autocomplete=off, but its not working as expected and from what i've read online it seems its a bug in chrome itself.
+So just to note that when choosing an address you should type it manually rather than using the address prepopulated by the browser

 ## Features